 It is easy to confuse Ether or Ethereum with Bitcoin if you are new to cryptocurrency, but there are essential technical differences between the two virtual coins.

-Bitcoin was the first-ever cryptocurrency that used blockchain technology to create a fully decentralized, peer-to-peer global network.
+Bitcoin was the first-ever cryptocurrency that used blockchain technology to create a fully decentralized, global peer-to-peer network.
 It enabled people to make currency transactions without the supervision of traditional intermediaries like governments or banks.
-It was a flickering light in the overwhelming darkness that was looming over our financial understanding and intelligence.
+It was a flickering light in the overwhelming darkness looming over our financial understanding and intelligence.

-Think of Bitcoin as Gutenberg’s printing press, an invention that sparked a revolution and changed the world of publishing forever.
-Many other inventors and publishers took Guttenberg’s example and created new presses using the technology he proposed.
+Think of Bitcoin as Gutenberg’s printing press, an invention that sparked a revolution and changed the publishing world forever.
+Many other inventors and publishers took Guttenberg’s example and created new presses using his proposed technology.
 Some improved on his work, while others used the same concepts to build different types of presses.

 Ethereum is very much like that.
 It uses the same technology (blockchain) that Bitcoin uses to create an alternative form of cryptocurrency, but it enhances its applicability for a broad range of diverse purposes.
-It is not better, nor worse.
+It is not better or worse.
 It is different.

 A Brief History of Ethereum

-In November of 2013, a 19-year old Russian-Canadian programmer named Vitalik Buterin published the Ethereum whitepaper.
+In November 2013, a 19-year-old Russian-Canadian programmer named Vitalik Buterin published the Ethereum whitepaper.
 His proposal was that of a platform that could use blockchain technology to store and implement computer programs through an international web of distributed nodes.

-In January of 2014, at the head of a stellar development team that included Mihai Alisie, Anthony Di Iorio, and Charles Hoskinson, Buterin announced the Ethereum platform’s development publicly.
-Simultaneously, the team started an ICO project that amassed $18.4 million in less than 7 months.
+In January 2014, at the head of a stellar development team that included Mihai Alisie, Anthony Di Iorio, and Charles Hoskinson, Buterin announced the Ethereum platform’s development publicly.
+Simultaneously, the team started an ICO project that amassed $18.4 million in less than seven months.

-In May of 2015, the first Ethereum testnet “Olympic” was released and was followed by “Frontier” as the first stage of development in July of the same year.
+In May 2015, the first Ethereum testnet, “Olympic,” was released and was followed by “Frontier” as the first stage of development in July of the same year.

-The 14th of March, 2016 marked the official release of Homestead – the first stable Ethereum.
-In June, less than three months from its release, Ethereum suffers the infamous DAO hack that saw $50 million worth of Ether – almost 15% of the total Ether in circulation at the time – disappear.
+March 14, 2016 marked the official release of Homestead – the first stable Ethereum.
+Unfortunately, less than three months after its release in June, Ethereum suffered the infamous DAO hack that saw $50 million worth of Ether – almost 15% of the total Ether in circulation at the time – disappear.

 From 2016 through 2019, Buterin and his team announced several updates to strengthen and secure the original Ethereum protocol: The Classic fork (October 25, 2016), The Metropolis Byzantium hard fork (October 16, 2017), and The Metropolis Constantinople hard fork (February 28, 2019).